Ahghaffari/Ahghaffari/README.md

 - 🎓 M.Sc., Digital Electronic Systems @ Sharif University of Technology
 - 💻 I am Currently a Doctoral Researcher at the University of Oulu [UBICOMP](https://ubicomp.oulu.fi/)

-- 📫 How to reach me: ah.ghaffari94@gmail.com
+- 📫 How to reach me: amirhossein.ghaffari@oulu.fi